 The Best Medicare Supplement (Medigap) Plans in Florida

-40% of Original Medicare (Part A and Part B) beneficiaries in Florida are enrolled in a private Medicare Supplement plan to boost their coverage.1 These optional policies, called Medigap for short, help cover your portion of Medicare costs like deductibles, coinsurance and copays.
+Over 40% of Original Medicare (Part A and Part B) beneficiaries in Florida are enrolled in a private Medicare Supplement insurance plan.
+These optional policies, called Medigap for short, help cover your portion of Medicare costs like deductibles, coinsurance and copays.

 Medigap works alongside Original Medicare, which doesn't contribute to your health care costs until you've met your Part A and B deductibles.
 Once you've paid your deductible, you typically pay coinsurance each time you use a Medicare-covered service.
 These types of expenses are covered by Medicare Supplement Insurance.